Last updated 2018-01-01

 I fully accept that a minute percentage of individuals may be inconvenienced and may have to resort to sending a direct request, but I have accepted this compromise to eliminate a lot of custom paperwork associated with a handful of problematic requests.

 1. All logs will be submitted to the Logbook of the World as soon as possible.
 Other electronic QSLing systems are not considered.
 Some logs may be available in ClubLog.
-Future logs may have an OQRS there.
+Future logs will probably have an OQRS there.

 2. All direct requests will be answered.
 If sufficient return postage is provided, the replies will be by air mail.
 Do not use registered mail.